 First, an attempt is made to execute an ec direct debit (ELV, ec card with signature) via InterCard.
 This includes an attempt to check whether InterCard will buy the receivables on the ec card in the event of a chargeback.
 To prevent card abuse and to mitigate the risk of default, InterCard checks the black list and performs a number of card limit checks.
 These are agreed in detail with the competent Bavarian data protection authority, which supervises InterCard; an overview is provided in the ec notice available from the merchant.

-If InterCard refuses to take over the risk from the merchant, this typically triggers the electronic card procedure (ec card with PIN) guaranteed by a bank.
+If InterCard refuses to take over the risk from the merchant, this typically triggers the electronic cash (girocard) procedure (ec card with PIN) guaranteed by a bank.
 The procedure is also processed by InterCard.
 Alternatively, the merchant may suggest a different form of payment, for instance cash.

-With ec payments, InterCard gets no information about the contents of your shopping cart or purchased goods.
-Nor are the ec cardholder’s name and address disclosed.
+With successful ec payments, InterCard gets no information about the ec cardholder’s name and address.

-Payment data maintained by InterCard cannot be used for marketing or sales purposes.
+Personal payment data maintained by InterCard are not used for marketing or sales purposes.

 In the case of a chargeback with the ec direct debit procedure, InterCard as a rule purchases the receivables in respect of the chargeback from the merchant and collects the receivables in its own name.
 The faster the outstanding receivables are paid to InterCard, the lower the cost to the cardholder.
 For more information, see the section Chargeback/Tips.